 - Brian Dean and Erin Phillips, Whitney Pier (Feb 2012) A couple from Ontario and the USA have moved here to start their family and work.

-Q+A Series - these are done over the Internet, via email or Facebook.
+Q+A Series – in chronological order - these are done over the Internet, via email or Facebook.
 I send someone 10 questions, they write back their responses!
 It’s quicker and saves time and fuel.